 The small terminal building at the South Caicos Airport (XSC).

-Both Turks and Caicos airlines,
+Both local Turks and Caicos airlines,

 Caicos Express Airways, offer regularly-scheduled flights to South Caicos.
 Both airlines fly small twin-engine prop planes, such as the Beechcraft King Air or the de Havilland Twin Otter.
 There are several flights per day, every day of the week.